 Senior Permanent Loan Product Terms Selection Criteria Max.
 Score Project Score A. Purpose & Form of Assistance 1.
-Purpose & Form of Assistance Provide long-term financing for stabilized new-construction projects and Substantial Rehabilitation projects with available forward commitment.
-B. Eligibility 22 1.
-Projects New construction and Substantial Rehabilitation projects; May finance LIHTC (9% and 4%) and non-LIHTC; Preference for new construction Threshold Requirements Is this a new-construction or major acquisition/rehabilitation project without LACAHSA Senior Construction Loan financing, with or without LIHTC financing?
-If YES, proceed If NO, disqualified Point Scoring Add 6 points for new-construction projects.
-6 2.
-Owners Eligible Nonprofits, Private Entities; Preference for New-Construction Projects and projects 100% owned by Eligible Nonprofits Threshold Requirements Is the project owned by either an Eligible Nonprofit entity or a Private Entity?
-If YES, proceed If NO, disqualified Point Scoring Add 6 points for projects that will be 100% owned by one or more Eligible Nonprofits (501(c)(3) tax-exempt bond eligible) 6 3.
-Readiness to Proceed Projects must demonstrate readiness to close on construction and permanent financing (as evidenced by meeting all threshold requirements in LACAHSA's Projects must demonstrate readiness to close on construction and permanent financing (as evidenced by meeting all threshold requirements in LACAHSA's Threshold Requirements Is the project ready to proceed within the required timeframe based on the following? (i) Complete pro forma financial model; (ii) Preliminary financing commitments from at least 80% of non-LACAHSA sources; 10
+Purpose & Form of Assistance Provide long-term financing for stabilized New-Construction Projects and Substantial Rehabilitation Projects with available forward commitment B. Eligibility 24 1.
+Projects New-Construction and Substantial Rehabilitation projects; May finance LIHTC (9% and 4%) and non-LIHTC; Preference for New-Construction Projects Threshold Requirements Is this a new-construction or major Acquisition/Rehabilitation Project without LACAHSA Senior Construction Loan financing, with or without LIHTC financing?
+If YES, proceed If NO, disqualified Point Scoring Add 7 points for new-construction projects.
+7 2.
+Owners Eligible Nonprofits, Private Entities; Preference for projects 100% owned by Eligible Nonprofits Threshold Requirements Is the project owned by either an Eligible Nonprofit entity or a Private Entity?
+If YES, proceed If NO, disqualified Point Scoring Add 7 points for projects that will be 100% owned by one or more Eligible Nonprofits (501(c)(3) tax-exempt bond eligible) 7 3.
+Readiness to Proceed Projects must demonstrate readiness to close on construction and permanent financing (as evidenced by meeting all threshold requirements in LACAHSA's Readiness to Proceed Checklist) within 12 months of award.
+Threshold Requirements Is the project ready to proceed within the required timeframe based on the following? (i) Complete pro forma financial model; (ii) Preliminary financing commitments from at least 80% of non-LACAHSA sources; (iii) Evidence of site control; 10